AlphabetsAlphabets/UMA/README.md

+# Warnings
+Since you are **not** supposed to do this.
+It means that this is of course **illegal** use this at your own risk.
+I will not be responsible for anything that happens to you due to your use of this application, and will not be held accountable

 # UMA (Untitled Media App)
 The purpose of UMA is to go around those pesky spotify ad barriers, that will disrupt the user experience.
 Everything will be done through the terminal as I am __terrible__ at graphic design.